 Southern California Edison’s disaster response plan for San Onofre shifts responsibility for a nuclear emergency from FEMA to local fire and police departments

-SAN DIEGO, May 17, 2017, 7:30AM – Today, Public Watchdogs unleashed a chronological 450-page report and analysis of regulatory failure and the deeply flawed safety planning and emergency response plans at the now-defunct San Onofre Nuclear Generating Station (SONGS) owned by Southern California Edison (SCE).
+SAN DIEGO, May 17, 2017, 7:30AM – Today, Public Watchdogs unleashed a chronological 30-page report and 450-page analysis of regulatory failure and the deeply flawed safety planning and emergency response plans at the now-defunct San Onofre Nuclear Generating Station (SONGS) owned by Southern California Edison (SCE).

 Under the current plan SCE will transfer hot plutonium fuel assemblies from its overcrowded spent fuel pools to 75 thin-walled stainless steel canisters.
 The fuel inside the canisters is deadly for at least 250,000 years.
 The fuel will be buried 108 feet from the water behind a crumbling 15-foot retaining wall, three feet above the water table and 108 feet from the beach.